Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Compliance Validation*

 **🎯 Purpose and Importance**
 This scenario serves as our baseline compliance test, ensuring both systems maintain consistent performance on a known configuration.
-While not truly unseen data (used in Statistical Fallback calibration), it validates that core functionality remains intact throughout development.
+While not truly unseen data (used in Precision Price Tool calibration), it validates that core functionality remains intact throughout development.

 **📋 Bulldozer Configuration**
 - **Year Made**: 1994